isaacssuperawesomegithub/game-machine/README.md

 # Game Machine
-For information on how your game can be added, visit : https://isaacssuperawesomegithub.github.io/index.html
+For information on creating a game for the game machine, see [this](tutorial.md).

 Currently supported languages:

 Python

 C++

 Questions?
 See Isaac.